madaster/madaster.github.io/api.md

 ## Enumerations
 The **Madaster API** uses enumerations throughout the entire range of functions.
 To find out what they mean, check [**enums**](https://docs.madaster.com/enums).

+## System data
+Some calls to the API require data that is not bound to any entity.
+These calls are made to the **System** level: `https://api.madaster.com/api/v2.1/system`.

 ## Structure
 The **Madaster Platform** uses a hierarchical structure to store enitities and also displays them in this same tree-like way.
 Simply put, some entities act as containers for other entities, which may seem logical on the website but can be cumbersome to follow through the API.
 Below you can find this structure and some examples to show you how to navigate through this structure and to upload a single IFC file or create a file manually.
-For the examples the API version 1.1 is used; if you want to use a different version of the API, replace the `/v1.1/` part with your preferred version number.
+For the examples the API version 2.1 is used; if you want to use a different version of the API, replace the `/v2.1/` part with your preferred version number.

 ### Account
 The top level of the structure is an *account*.
 An account is the level that is attained when subscribing to Madaster and it holds the information about the subscription model.
 An account can have users attached to it and holds one or more *portfolios*.